Suffolk County New York assistance programs.

 The funds will assist with keeping people housed and provide financial support to individuals and families who are in the process of getting back on their feet.

 Another group to contact is Our Lady of Lourdes Church.
 Dial (631)661-9262.
 The church covers Suffolk County and Islip, and it provides emergency free food and payment of rent, monthly mortgage, heating and utility bills when in arrears.
+There is also free food.
+Note applicants need to be behind on their bills and live in the immediate region of the church.
+More on Our Lady of Lourdes Church assistance programs.

 The West Islip Church of Christ runs a food pantry for those in need.
 They will see applicants strictly by appointment.
 In addition to the food, they also offer a very limited amount of financial assistance and funds to families in transition or in a crisis situation.
 Priority is given to requests from social service agencies on behalf of a client in need of utility payment or rent assistance.
 Funds offered to applicants are very limited and assistance is offered each month only until funds are depleted.
 (631)587-1156